Exact solutions in quantum field theory under rotation: Relativistic kinetic theory

 Taking advantage of the Lorentz invariance of the integration measure $d^3p / p^{\hat{t}}$, a Lorentz transformation can be performed on $p^\lambda $ such that $p^{\lambda }u_{\lambda } = p^{\hat{t}}$.
 Switching to spherical coordinates in momentum space, the integral over the angular coordinates is straightforward and gives

 where $p=\left| {\bm {p}} \right| $ is the magnitude of the three-momentum.
 Similarly, we find, for the scalar field,

 while for the fermion field we have

 Since the integrands above exhibit exponential decay at large values of $p$, they are amenable to numerical integration.
-The expressions (\ref{eq:RKT_QF}, \ref{eq:RKT_gen_S}, \ref{eq:RKT_gen_F}) remain valid if the system is stationary rather than rotating, in which case $T=T_{0}$ is a constant.
+The expressions (\ref{eq:RKT_QF}, \ref{eq:RKT_gen_S}, \ref{eq:RKT_gen_F}) remain valid if the system is stationary rather than rotating, in which case $T=T_{0}$ and $\mu =\mu_0$ are constants.